A Tale of Three Dogs, Part One

 Fridge also developed hyper-sexuality – something that I have seen repeatedly in vaccinated dogs whether or not they are neutered.
 This wasn’t just young dog hormones.
 The behavior was exaggerated, and not something that a normal, healthy dog would exhibit on a constant basis.
 Fridge either wanted to instigate a fight with another male, or was relentless in his pursuit to mount any female dog that came into close proximity to him.
 This continued throughout his life.

-Let me pause for a moment and share a quote by friend and veterinarian, Dr. Patricia Jordan (which I am sharing with permission from her) about this whole “breed/genetic” thing – I encourage readers to get familiar with the term “epigenetics”:
+Let me pause for a moment and share a quote by friend and veterinarian, Dr. Patricia Jordan (she is deceased as of January 2024) about this whole “breed/genetic” thing – I encourage readers to get familiar with the term “epigenetics”:

 Mercury and aluminum are PROTEIN MUTATORS in their own right and DNA is PROTEIN!
 Related genomes will respond in RELATED FASHION so breeds that have related genomes respond to the assault in the same fashion making it LOOK like a breed or tribe thing but it is in reality a RELATED GENE DAMAGE THING: chronic diarrhea, parasitism, leaky gut, food allergies, IBD, pancreatitis, pancreatic cancer, anal gland saculitis, etc., are all autoimmune issues and this means induced by the vaccines.